teddykoker/e3nn.c/README.md

 Pure C implementation of [`e3nn`](https://e3nn.org/).
 Mostly done for pedagogical reasons, but similar code could be used for C/C++ implementations of e3nn-based models for inference or CUDA kernels for faster operations within Python libraries.

-Currently the only operation implemented is the tensor product, which tends to be the bottleneck of e3nn-based models.
+Currently the only operations implemented are the tensor product, and spherical harmonics.

 ![](extra/benchmark.png)